mastilver/tessek-exchange/readme.md

 Type: `string`
 Possible Values: `buy`, `sell`, `hold`

-Which action should we perform
+Which action we should perform

+#### price

+Type: 'float'

+At which price we should buy/sell

 ## License